 - Use our secure upload link when completing the Student Registration Form in Step 1

-- Use our Protected Health Information (PHI) link by clicking here
+- Use our Protected Health Information (PHI) link

 If you need assistance getting your condition documented, check out our Information About Evaluation and Assessment page, and/or contact us directly for more information.